julianolf/sshtun/README.md

- --profile              Profile from the configuration file to load --socks-port           Port for the SSH tunnel (default: 1080) --ssh-host             User and host to create the SSH tunnel (e.g., user@jumpbox) --version              Show version and exit
+ --profile              Profile from the configuration file to load --socks-port           Port for the SSH tunnel (default: 1080) --ssh-host             User and host to create the SSH tunnel (e.g., user@jumpbox) --verbose              Show detailed information about the running process --version              Show version and exit
 ```